 Businesses use these systems to centralize data and leverage the data analytics inherent within them to equip their teams with actionable insights.
 For example, a business might use an ERP system like Microsoft Dynamics 365 for customer relationship management by centralizing customer lead data for both the sales and marketing departments.
 Using the implemented ERP, consequently, the team will be able to close sales faster, employ targeted digital marketing efforts, and reduce costly inefficiencies.

-Overall, enterprise resource planning helps organizations save time and money.
-Here are some main advantages of ERP:
+Overall, enterprise resource planning software helps organizations save time and money.
+The main advantages of ERP are:

 Save time and money: ERP software tools help businesses plan, forecast, and operate faster, so that they can expand and gain profitability.